 General Counsel, Mayor’s Office of Criminal Justice

-Susan Sommer joined the Mayor’s Office of Criminal Justice in 2018 after working as the Director of Constitutional Litigation at Lambda Legal Defense and Education Fund, a national civil rights organization advocating for those who are LGBT and living with HIV.
-At Lambda Legal, she led its efforts to achieve marriage equality and parenting rights for LGBT New Yorkers and was Lambda Legal's lead counsel in Obergefell v.
+Susan Sommer joined the Mayor’s Office of Criminal Justice (MOCJ) in 2018, where she has led the Mayor’s Task Force on Cannabis Legislation.
+As the Chief Legal Officer for MOCJ, she oversees the office’s legal work and participates in policy development and implementation of strategies to make the City’s criminal justice system smaller, safer, and fairer.
+Prior to joining MOCJ, she was the Director of Constitutional Litigation at Lambda Legal Defense and Education Fund, a national civil rights organization advocating for those who are LGBT and living with HIV.
+At Lambda Legal, she led its efforts to achieve marriage equality and parenting rights for LGBT New Yorkers and was Lambda Legal’s lead counsel in Obergefell v.
 Hodges, winning the right to marry for same-sex couples nationwide.
-Ms. Sommer supervised attorneys and staff and worked on the full range of the organization's litigation, public policy, and advocacy issues, including supervision of the Youth in Out-of-Home Care Project and the Transgender Rights Project.
-Ms. Sommer also litigated cases involving the criminal justice system and the civil rights of LGBT police officers.
+Sommer supervised attorneys and staff and worked on the full range of the organization’s litigation, public policy, and advocacy issues, including supervision of the Youth in Out-of-Home Care Project and the Transgender Rights Project.
+Sommer also litigated cases involving the criminal justice system and the civil rights of LGBT police officers.
 Prior to joining Lambda Legal, she was a partner at Lankler Siffert & Wohl, a New York criminal defense and civil litigation firm, and earlier worked as an associate at Davis Polk & Wardwell.
-Ms. Sommer clerked for Federal District Court Judge William Schwarzer (N.D.
-Cal.), and received a B.A. from Yale College and a J.D. from Yale Law School.
+Sommer clerked for Federal District Court Judge William Schwarzer (N.D.
+Cal.), and received a BA from Yale College and a JD from Yale Law School.

 Vincent Southerland, Esq.

-Executive Director, Center on Race, Equality, and the Law at NYU Law School
+Executive Director, Center on Race, Equality, and the Law, NYU Law School

-Assistant Professor of Computer Science and Engineering, Assistant Professor of Data Science, New York University
+Assistant Professor of Computer Science and Engineering, Assistant Professor of Data Science, NYU

 Deputy Commissioner for Policy and Planning, NYC Administration for Children’s Services

-Andrew White is Deputy Commissioner for Policy, Planning & Measurement at the New York City Administration for Children's Services (ACS).
-The division is responsible for bringing knowledge to practice across ACS programs through research and analytics; policy and program development; workforce development; provider agency monitoring and evaluation; and quality management.
-From 1998 to 2014, Mr. White directed the Center for New York City Affairs, an applied policy research center at The New School, where he served on the graduate faculty in urban policy.
+Andrew White is Deputy Commissioner for Policy, Planning & Measurement at the New York City Administration for Children’s Services (ACS).
+The division is responsible for bringing knowledge to practice across ACS programs through research and analytics, policy and program development, workforce development, provider agency monitoring and evaluation, and quality management.
+From 1998 to 2014, White directed the Center for New York City Affairs, an applied policy research center at The New School, where he served on the graduate faculty in urban policy.
 He is co-founder of the journal Child Welfare Watch, founder of the Center for an Urban Future, and former editor of City Limits, a magazine serving the community development and human services sectors in New York City.

 Maya D. Wiley, Esq.

-Senior Vice President for Social Justice, The New School; Co-Director, Digital Equity Laboratory at The New School
+Senior Vice President for Social Justice, The New School and Co-Director, Digital Equity Laboratory at The New School

 Maya Wiley is a nationally renowned expert on racial justice and equity.
-She has litigated and lobbied the U.S. Congress, and developed programs to transform structural racism in the U.S. and in South Africa.
-Ms. Wiley is currently the Senior Vice President for Social Justice at The New School and serves as the Henry Cohen Professor of Public & Urban Policy at The New School’s Milano School of International Affairs, Management & Urban Policy.
-She is an expert on digital equity and s the founder and co-director of The New School’s Digital Equity Laboratory.
+She has litigated and lobbied the US Congress and developed programs to transform structural racism in the US and in South Africa.
+Wiley is currently the Senior Vice President for Social Justice at The New School and serves as the Henry Cohen Professor of Public & Urban Policy at The New School’s Milano School of International Affairs, Management & Urban Policy.
+She is an expert on digital equity and is the founder and co-director of The New School’s Digital Equity Laboratory.
 She is also the Co-Chair of the New York City Department of Education’s School Diversity Working Group, formulating recommendations on school desegregation.
 She is the former Chair of the New York City Civilian Complaint Review Board (CCRB), the independent oversight agency on police misconduct by officers in the New York Police Department and formerly served as Counsel to the Mayor of the City of New York from 2014-2016.
-Prior to that, Ms. Wiley served as Counsel to New York City Mayor Bill de Blasio.
-As the Mayor’s chief legal advisor and a member of his Senior Cabinet, Wiley was placed at the helm of the Mayor’s commitment to expanding affordable broadband access across New York City, advancing civil and human rights and gender equity, and increasing the effectiveness of the City's support for Minority/Women Owned Business Enterprises (M/WBEs).
-During her tenure, she also served as the Mayor's liaison to the Mayor's Advisory Committee on the Judiciary.
-Before her position with the de Blasio Administration, Ms. Wiley was the Founder and President of the Center for Social Inclusion.
-She has also worked for the Open Society Foundation in the U.S. and in South Africa, the NAACP Legal Defense & Educational Fund, Inc., the American Civil Liberties Union and U.S. Attorney’s Office for the Southern District of New York.
-Ms. Wiley appears regularly on MSNBC and has written numerous Opinion-Editorials for major news outlets, including The Guardian, Time magazine, Essence.com, Fast Company, and the New York Daily News.
-In 2016 Good Housekeeping magazine honored Ms. Wiley as one of its 50 Over 50.
-City and State magazine named Ms. Wiley one of the 100 most powerful people in New York City in 2014 and in 2015.
-In 2011, Wiley was named one of "20 Leading Black Women Social Activists Advocating Change" by TheRoot.com and a “Moves Power Woman” in 2009 by the same magazine.
-Ms. Wiley holds a J.D. from Columbia University School of Law and a B.A in psychology from Dartmouth College.
+As the Mayor’s chief legal advisor and a member of his Senior Cabinet, Wiley was placed at the helm of the Mayor’s commitment to expanding affordable broadband access across New York City, advancing civil and human rights and gender equity, and increasing the effectiveness of the City’s support for Minority/Women Owned Business Enterprises (M/WBEs).
+During her tenure, she also served as the Mayor’s liaison to the Mayor’s Advisory Committee on the Judiciary.
+Before her position with the de Blasio Administration, Wiley was the Founder and President of the Center for Social Inclusion.
+She has also worked for the Open Society Foundation in the US and in South Africa, the NAACP Legal Defense & Educational Fund, Inc., the American Civil Liberties Union and US Attorney’s Office for the Southern District of New York.
+Wiley appears regularly on MSNBC and has written numerous opinion editorials for major news outlets, including The Guardian, Time magazine, Essence.com, Fast Company, and the New York Daily News.
+In 2016, Good Housekeeping magazine honored Wiley as one of its 50 Over 50.
+City and State magazine named Wiley one of the 100 most powerful people in New York City in 2014 and in 2015.
+In 2011, Wiley was named one of “20 Leading Black Women Social Activists Advocating Change” by TheRoot.com and a “Moves Power Woman” in 2009 by the same magazine.
+Wiley holds a JD from Columbia University School of Law and a BA in psychology from Dartmouth College.
 She resides in Brooklyn with her two daughters and her partner.

 Jeannette M. Wing

-Avanessians Director of the Data Science Institute and Professor of Computer Science at Columbia University
+Avanessians Director, Data Science Institute and Professor of Computer Science, Columbia University

-Jeannette M. Wing is Avanessians Director of the Data Science Institute and Professor of Computer Science at Columbia University.
+Jeannette M. Wing is the Avanessians Director of the Data Science Institute and Professor of Computer Science at Columbia University.
 From 2013 to 2017, she was a Corporate Vice President of Microsoft Research.
-She is Adjunct Professor of Computer Science at Carnegie Mellon where she twice served as the Head of the Computer Science Department and had been on the faculty since 1985.
-From 2007-2010 she was the Assistant Director of the Computer and Information Science and Engineering Directorate at the National Science Foundation.
-She received her S.B., S.M., and Ph.D. degrees in Computer Science, all from the Massachusetts Institute of Technology.
+She is an Adjunct Professor of Computer Science at Carnegie Mellon where she twice served as the Head of the Computer Science Department and had been on the faculty since 1985.
+From 2007–2010, she was the Assistant Director of the Computer and Information Science and Engineering Directorate at the National Science Foundation.
+She received her SB, SM, and PhD degrees in Computer Science, all from the Massachusetts Institute of Technology.
 She is a Fellow of the American Academy of Arts and Sciences, American Association for the Advancement of Science, the Association for Computing Machinery (ACM), and the Institute of Electrical and Electronic Engineers (IEEE).
 She received the CRA Distinguished Service Award in 2011 and the ACM Distinguished Service Award in 2014.
 Her current research interests are in trustworthy AI and privacy-preserving technologies.